the-artist-web/the-artist-web/README.md

 ## 👨‍💻 About Me

-**Full Stack Developer** with **3 years and 7 month** of experience specializing in **Laravel** and PHP ecosystem.
+**Full Stack Developer** with **3 years and 7 months** of experience specializing in **Laravel** and the PHP ecosystem.
 I've worked on real-world projects including B2B platforms, multi-vendor stores, and creative marketplaces.
 I'm proficient in building professional admin panels with **Filament PHP** and integrating Frontend seamlessly with Backend systems.

+In my previous role, I was responsible for building the **Frontend** and connecting it seamlessly with **Laravel**, while structuring the project files in a clean and professional manner.
+My work included organizing user-specific pages, implementing access control and route protection, structuring the site's pages, building the **admin dashboard**, and handling the full setup of the website from start to finish — with close attention to the smallest details.

+I've always dreamed of building a platform that combines the best of **Instagram**, **YouTube**, and **Behance** — and I've already taken the first step by bringing the vision to life: **[theartistweb.vercel.app](https://theartistweb.vercel.app)** 🎨.
+Now I'm on the final stretch of completing the backend and getting ready for the full launch.

+I'm a fast learner who enjoys picking up new languages and technologies quickly, adapting to whatever stack a company's needs require.

 ---